BDC Hamburger Icon

 Open row

 While many small business owners have an abundance of passion, they often lack practical business skills.
-Nearly half of new businesses fail in the first five years and about 65 percent fail in the first 10 years, according to data from the U.S. Bureau of Labor Statistics.
-To prevent your business from being part of those statistics, you need to understand the skills you already have and which you must learn or delegate to others.
+This is a problem that can lead to the premature demise of their business.
+Nearly half of new businesses don’t last five years and about 65 percent don’t last 10 years, according to data from the U.S. Bureau of Labor Statistics.
+Want to prevent your business from being part of those statistics?
+Then you need to understand the skills you already have and which you must learn or seek in others whom you employ.

 Graphic of people inside of gears